JuliaCota/bmi-calculator/README.md

 This project was a recommendation of begginer projects on the <a href="https://emeritus.org/blog/coding-javascript-project-ideas/">Emeritus</a> website.
 This application is a program that allows users to calculate their BMI by input their height (in cm) and weight (in kg).

+It's part of the personal project 23 projects of 2023

 <h3>Languages</h3>

 - HTML